Rubencalzacorta/conda/README.md

-# comment to highlights
+# Comments-to-highlights

-## Comment to highlight is a python script that runs on Jupiter and Binder.
+## Comments to highlight is a python script that runs on Jupiter and Binder.
 The goal is to transform the log of the chat of a zoom meeting into an object ready to be paste in Strapi as highlights.

 1. Paste comments download into the same folder as this script
-2. open the script.
+2. Open the script.
-3. in the 3 box input the time stamp manually And the starttime of the meeting in seconds in case the command -start wasn't used.
+3. In the 3 box input the time stamp manually And the starttime of the meeting HH:MM:SS 24 hour format in case the command -start wasn't used.
+Also input timestamp
-4. run all boxes.
+4. Run all boxes.
 5. The Jupyter book will display the information of the comments as well as the object for strapi.
 CHECK EVERYTHING MAKES SENSE, DOUBLE CHECK!.
 This is a Beta version.